 The Board has established a Compensation Committee and an Audit Committee in order to structure, improve efficiency and assure the quality of work within these areas.
-The members of these committees are appointed annually at the statutory board meeting..
+The members of these committees are appointed annually at the statutory board meeting.

-Compensation Committee
+Work of the Compensation Committee

 At Ratos, structured work with compensation principles has been under way for many years and this was further formalised in 1999 when the Board set up a Compensation Committee to which members are appointed annually.
-Committee members in 2010 were Olof Stenhammar (chairman), Staffan Bohman, Jan Söderberg and Per-Olof Söderberg.
+Committee members in 2012 were Olof Stenhammar (chairman until April)/Arne Karlsson (chairman from April), Staffan Bohman, Jan Söderberg and Per-Olof Söderberg.